wireservice/agate-charts/docs/tutorial.rst

 .. code-block: python

-    day_totals.plot(fever.Lines('day', 'co2'), filename='totals.png')
+    day_totals.line_chart('day', 'co2', filename='totals.png')

 .. warning::

-    fever uses `matplotlib <http://matplotlib.org/>`_ to render charts.
-Matplotlib is a notoriously complicated and finicky piece of software. fever attempts to abstract away all the messiest bits, but you may still have issues with charts not rendering on your particular platform.
-If the script hangs, or you don't see any output, try `specifying a rendering backend <http://matplotlib.org/faq/usage_faq.html#what-is-a-backend>`_ *before* importing fever.
+    agate-charts uses `matplotlib <http://matplotlib.org/>`_ to render charts.
+Matplotlib is a notoriously complicated and finicky piece of software. agate-charts attempts to abstract away all the messiest bits, but you may still have issues with charts not rendering on your particular platform.
+If the script hangs, or you don't see any output, try `specifying a rendering backend <http://matplotlib.org/faq/usage_faq.html#what-is-a-backend>`_ *before* importing agate-charts.
 This shouldn't normally be an issue if you're rendering to files.

 Rendering multiple series
 =========================